 Kitchen

-Bedrooms, Living Spaces, and the Rest of House
+Bedrooms, Living Spaces, & the Rest of House

 Here are the remaining tasks for the areas you haven’t cleaned yet—like bedrooms and living spaces—as well as the house in general: